 divorce case and custody battle.
 He is alleged to have been the high

-priest of an underground Satanic cult operating in his neighborhood.
+priest of an underground Satanic cult operating in his neighborhood of North Carolina.
 Over

-thirty people were originally accused of ritual abuse of children,
+thirty people in the area were originally accused of ritual abuse of children,

 including Parker's own mother.
 According to Robert Chatelle, an advocate